Do you think greasy build-up on your grill improves the flavor?

-Hot Tip: When cleaning a stainless grill ensure that it is cool and always follow the grain.
-If you find that the stainless steel is lacking lustre grab some stainless steel cleaner from a hardware store.
+When cleaning the exterior of your grill or smoker never use metal brushes or steel wool, use warm water, dish soap and a soft scrubbing sponge.
+When cleaning a stainless grill ensure that it is cool and always follow the grain.
+If you find that the stainless steel is lacking lustre grab some stainless steel cleaner from a hardware store

-Keeping on top of your this maintaince is key.
-Having carbonsided food and debris falling into your next batch is delicous meat is no go.
+Keeping on top of your this maintenance is key.
+Having carbonized food and debris falling into your next batch is delicious meat is no go.

 How often do you clean your smoker or grill?